Photography and making copies

 - Scans will only be provided for non-commercial research and private study.

 - This service is subject to copyright law and there are, therefore, limits to the proportion of a copyrighted material that can be supplied (i.e. no more than one chapter of a published book or one article per issue of a journal).

 - The physical condition and/or size of an item may prohibit any scanning.

 - In order to mitigate the risk of infection for our staff, special preventative measures – such as the quarantining of material – have been implemented and this could result in the processing of some requests being delayed.
 The availability of the service will also be dependent on staff being able to access the collections on campus.

 - Once the scope and feasibility of the request have been established, a more detailed assessment of the material will be carried out on site.
 Note: A limit to the number of scans that can be accommodated per request may be imposed, at the discretion of Special Collections staff.

-- This Google Form then needs to completed and submitted.
+- This Scan Request Form then needs to completed and submitted.
 Please note that, by completing and returning this form, you will be agreeing to the terms of the law of copyright (as stated at the top of the form itself).

 External Users/remote enquiries (including copying)

 The service is for users who are not staff or students of the university whose work on the collections is academic, scholarly or for personal interest and who require copies for non-commercial research and private study.
 Although not all of our collections will be available for this service, Special Collections staff are happy to discuss your requests.
 Whilst staff are not able to undertake lengthy research on your behalf, they can advise and provide guidance on the range and availability of material and would be happy to discuss your requirements in more detail.

 - Contact Special Collections with your request.